 Now you can see the map.
 Let me use the Add caption to write a Caption.

-- Delete: To delete the Current Story Point
+- Delete: To delete the current one

 - Revert: Use this to undo the changes.